Skip to content

 Differential Expression Inference

-Let’s analyze the mouseMT toy dataset.
+Let’s analyze the mouseMT toy dataset together.

-To help you get started, here is the code to load the reads counts into R as a count matrix:
+First, here is the code to load the reads counts into R as a count matrix:

-folder = "/shared/data/Solutions/mouseMT/042_d_STAR_map_raw/"
+folder = "/data/Solutions/mouseMT/042_d_STAR_map_raw/"

 # we skip the 4 first lines, which contains